simonvomeyser/simple-web-dev/resources/markdown/design-in-the-cloud.md

 > It speeds up the whole team, not only parts of it

-I can only speak from a developer's perspective here, but I love that you can export anything, choose your own file format, upload any size of image, copy CSS values, almost never have missing fonts or compatibility problems, since the app works on all platforms.
+I can only speak from a developer's perspective here, but I love that you can export anything and even choose the  image file type or size.
+You can simple upload any size of image, even copy and paste SVG codes with ease.

+ Accessing CSS values and spacing is also really easy, and I almost never have missing fonts or compatibility problems since they integrate directly with google fonts, and the Electron app works on all platforms.

 They have a really generous free tier, and you only pay for more advanced features like really granular permissions, more than 30 days of version history and so on.

-Also, their name sounds quite dirty in German, and they have humor:
+Also, their name sounds quite dirty in German - hey, they are humorous about it:

 ![Tweet Screenshot - Figma's name sounds dirty in German](https://res.cloudinary.com/simonvomeyser/image/upload/v1593018072/design-in-the-cloud/figma-dirty.png)

-If I had two criticize something it would be tiny things like the fact, that you can easily send links to non-technical people to view the design, but to comment they have to create a account.
+If I had two criticize something it would be tiny things like the fact, that you can of course easily send links to non-technical people to view the design, but to comment they have to create an account.

-This is a small hurdle since a stakeholder does not necessarily want to have an account (and that most of them always seem to forget their passwords 😅).
+This is a small hurdle, but in my experience a non tech stakeholder does not necessarily want to have an account - and most of them always forget their passwords 😅.

-Adobe XD offers an anonymous comment feature, just to be fair here.
+Adobe XD offers this anonymous comment feature, just to be fair here.

-Also, the design team has to get used to a completely different tool, something that could be a big deal depending on how specialized the designers are.
+I'd also have to mention, that the design team has to get used to a completely different tool.
+This could be a big deal depending on how specialized the designers are.

-All in all I still think Figma is the best choice in most cases, but we developers will need to have this conversation with a lot of empathy - just imagine you had to sacrifice your beloved code editor to improve the whole team.
+All in all I still think Figma is the best choice in most cases.

+we developers will need to have this conversation with a lot of empathy though - just imagine you had to sacrifice your beloved code editor to improve the whole team.

 ## Bottom line

-Our developer guild has a unique way of looking at workflows, and we tend to get itchy a little faster when we see constant repetition.
-Our perspective can be of great value for a team.
+Our developer guild has a unique way of looking at things, and we tend to get itchy a little faster when we see inefficient things.
+We should use our perspective to improve the very workflows that annoy us - instead of joking about the next confused email.

-Some designers or product managers often don't see this kind of problems so why don't talk about this topic in the next team meeting or retrospective.
+Some designers, managers or customers just don't see this special kind of problems as we do - why don't talk about it in the next team meeting or retrospective.

-No matter which cloud design tool your team decides to use - you will most definitely create a better workflow and have more time for what really matters: Creating an awesome product. :)
+No matter which cloud design tool your team then decides to use - you will most definitely create a better workflow, better demos, and have more time for what really matters: Creating an awesome product. :)